-The table below presents an analysis of the fair value of classes of financial assets as of December 31, 2021 and 2020, as well as the corresponding change in fair value for the years ended December 31, 2021 and 2020.
+The table below presents an analysis of the fair value of classes of financial assets as of December 27, 2022 and December 31, 2021, as well as the corresponding change in fair value for the period ended December 27, 2022 and year ended December 31, 2021.
 In the table below, the amortized cost of cash and cash equivalents and short-term receivables has been used as a reasonable approximation to fair value.